jmyers7/book/_build/html/_sources/chapters/12-models.md

 \phi = \sigma(\bz_3^\intercal \bw_4 + b_4)
 $$

 is to combine these activations to produce an output probability $\phi$.
-Interestingly, the second and fourth neurons appear to be inactive, at least in the region of parameter space containing the dataset.
-One might "prune" inactive neurons from the network _after_ training, but care must be exercised in "pruning" _before_ training.
-Indeed, even if a neuron is ultimately inactive in the trained network, it may play a nontrivial role _during_ training, and the effect of its removal is, in general, difficult to estimate.

 ```{admonition} Problem Prompt